kb-90/okx-algotrade-agent-x/README.md

 - **Implementation**: Uses the `ccxt` library, a robust framework for interacting with cryptocurrency exchanges.
 - **Data Source**: Connects to OKX's live production WebSocket endpoints (`ws.okx.com`).
 - **Risk**: **You will be trading with real money.** Ensure your configuration is correct and you have tested your strategy thoroughly in demo mode first.

+### Please Show Your Support
+This open-source strategy represents months of daily dedication and hard work by its developer, now freely available for anyone to use without enduring the same exhaustive grind.
+If it helps generate profits for you, a small token of appreciation would be greatly valued to support ongoing efforts.